human37/gee/README.md

     $ gee help

-in order to recieve more information about the functionality of Gee.
+in order to receive more information about the functionality of Gee.

 ### Configuration
 By default, Gee will assume the maximum number of repositories to store as 5.
 You can configure this by adding a ```.geerc``` file in your home directory.
 And for example, if you would like to change the maximum number to 9, add this line in your ```.geerc``` file: